-Our assurance procedures performed included, but were not limited to:
+Our assurance procedures performed included:

-- Assessing policies and procedures established by Westpac related to the issuance of the 2016 Climate Bond; - Confirming eligibility of nominated projects for inclusion in Westpac's 2016 Climate Bond; • - Interviewing selected business unit and group level personnel to understand the key issues related to the • Westpac's policies and procedures; - Reviewing selected performance information for all nominated projects, and documentation supporting ► assertions made in the subject matter; - Checking the accuracy of calculations performed; ► - Confirming internal systems and processes function as indicated, and obtaining supporting evidence; and ► - Obtaining and reviewing evidence to support key assumptions and other data. ▶
+- Assessing policies and procedures established by Westpac related to the issuance of the 2016 and 2017 Climate - Confirming eligibility of nominated projects for inclusion in Westpac's Climate Bonds, - Interviewing selected business unit and group level personnel to understand the key issues related to Westpac's policies and procedures relevant for receipt and use of funds, - Reviewing selected performance information for all nominated projects, and documentation supporting assertions made in the subject matter, - Checking the accuracy of calculations performed, - Confirming internal systems and processes function as indicated, and obtaining supporting evidence, and - Obtaining and reviewing evidence to support key assumptions and other data

-A summary of our assurance procedures is shown in the following Table.

-Item Requirement Assurance Procedures 1 Project Nomination Gained new contract details for any new nominated projects since pre- issuance assurance Received management representation that these were the only changes to the nominated projects 2 Use of Proceeds Reviewed the Climate Bond pool to confirm that net proceeds had been allocated against the Nominated Projects and Assets and, if refinanced, projects had been identified Reviewed Westpac's Murex trade for the issuance of the bond and the presence of a Climate Bond product code on the trade to demonstrate internal tracking Reviewed the Climate Bond pool value to confirm that the value of the pool was greater than the value of the bond issued in June 2016 3 Non-Contamination Reviewed Westpac's dates of trades for receiving and allocating funds against dates Nominated Projects were assigned against the Climate Bond from internal systems and processes Reviewed Westpac's Murex trade for the issuance of the bond and the presence of a Climate Bond product code Reviewed the Climate Bond pool value to confirm if there are unallocated proceeds from when the bond was issued Reviewed Westpac's Climate Bond process documents to confirm that processes are in place should there be unallocated proceeds 4 Confidentiality Reviewed existing communications about Nominated projects and assets to the market Reviewed Westpac's Climate Bond process documents to confirm the processes in place to maintain confidentiality 5 Reporting Reviewed Westpac's Climate Bond process documents to confirm the processes in place for reporting including the Nominated Projects and Assets, a description of the projects, and the amounts disbursed - as well as performance indicators for the environmental objective of the Nominated Projects &amp; Assets Reviewed Investor Presentation for reported information 6 Climate Bond Taxonomy Reviewed proposed new projects to confirm that they fell into one or more of the investment areas contained in the latest version of the Climate Bonds Taxonomy 7 Eligible projects & physical assets Reviewed proposed new projects to confirm that they met the specific eligibility criteria for Wind and Green Commercial buildings 8 Technical criteria Tested nominated projects to determine that they met the minimum technical requirements of the Climate Bonds Standard 9 Project holding Reviewed the Climate Bond pool to determine that the Nominated Projects and Assets fair market value was at least equal to the original principal amount of the bond at the time of issuance 10 Settlement period Reviewed the Climate Bond pool to determine if the net proceeds of the bond have been distributed to the Nominated Projects with 24 months of bond issuance 11 Earmarking funds Confirmed that policies, processes and procedures to identify flows of proceeds related to the Bond had been established
+Obtaining and reviewing evidence to support key assumptions and other data. summary of our assurance procedures is shown in the following Table.
+Item Requirement Assurance Procedures #1 Project Nomination Gained new contract details for any new nominated projects since EY last performed post-issuance assurance of the Bonds Received management representation that these (if any) were the only changes to the nominated projects #2 Use of Proceeds Reviewed the Climate Bond pool to confirm whether net proceeds had been allocated against the Nominated Projects and Assets and, if refinanced, projects had been identified Reviewed Westpac's Murex trades for the issuance of the bonds and the presence of a Climate Bond product code on the trades to enable internal tracking Reviewed the Climate Bond pool value to confirm whether the value of the pool was greater than the value of the bonds issued in June 2016 and February 2017 #3 Non-Contamination Reviewed Westpac's dates of trades for receiving and allocating funds against dates Nominated Projects were assigned against the Climate Bond from internal systems and processes Reviewed Westpac's Murex trades for the issuance of the bonds and the presence of a Climate Bond product code Reviewed the Climate Bond pool value to confirm whether there were unallocated proceeds Reviewed Westpac's Climate Bond process documents to confirm whether processes were in place for unallocated proceeds #4 Confidentiality Reviewed existing communications about Nominated projects and assets to the market Reviewed Westpac's Climate Bond process documents to confirm the processes in place to maintain confidentiality #5 Reporting Reviewed Westpac's Climate Bond process documents to confirm the processes in place for reporting including the Nominated Projects and Assets, a description of the projects, and the amounts disbursed - as well as performance indicators for the environmental objective of the Nominated Projects & Assets Reviewed Investor Presentation for reported information #6 Climate Bond Taxonomy Reviewed proposed new projects to confirm whether they fell into one or more of the investment areas contained in the latest version of the Climate Bonds Taxonomy #7 Eligible projects & physical assets Reviewed proposed new projects to confirm whether they met the specific eligibility criteria for Wind, Green Commercial buildings, transport and solar PV #8 Technical criteria ► Tested nominated projects to determine whether they met the minimum technical requirements of the Climate Bonds Standard #9 Project holding Reviewed the Climate Bond pool to determine whether the Nominated Projects and Assets fair market value was at least equal to the original principal amount of the bond at the time of issuance #10 Settlement period Reviewed the Climate Bond pool to determine if the net proceeds of the bond had been distributed to the Nominated Projects within 24 months of bond issuance #11 Earmarking funds Confirmed the policies, processes and procedures used to identify flows of proceeds related to the Bond